Murphyyork/Lambda-Project/README.md

 abstraction3 = Abstraction(x, xy) # λx.xy
 abstraction4 = Abstraction(y, abstraction3) # λy.λx.xy
 ```
 As shown above, if the body of an abstraction consists of multiple variables, this should be written as one variable consisting of multiple characters, as the abstraction class only takes two arguments as input.
-Furthermore, if the second argument is not of the type variable, abstraction or application, the program will raise a value error; the first argument can only be a variable.
+Furthermore, if the second argument is not of the type of variable, abstraction or application, the program will raise a value error; the first argument can only be a variable.

 ### Creating Applications
 Create function applications by giving two arguments: